 - 2. Start the command prompt. - 3.
-Using the created private key, execute PuTTY's plink command on the monitored host.
-The connection process begins. - 4.
+Using the created private key, execute the following command on the monitored host to start the connection process: - When using PuTTY as the SSH client plink command provided by PuTTY - When using OpenSSH (supplied with Windows Server 2019) as the SSH client ssh command provided by OpenSSH - 4.
 During the initial connection, register a fingerprint.

 Register the fingerprint of the public key on the monitored host.
 Here, enter y.
-When you enter y, the monitored host's command prompt appears. - 5.
-From the monitored host's prompt, execute the exit command to log out from the monitored host. - 6.
-From the PFM RM host, execute PuTTY's plink command on the monitored host to reconnect to it.
+When you enter y, the monitored host's command prompt appears.

+- 5. From the monitored host's prompt, execute the exit command to log out from the monitored host. - 6.
+From the PFM RM host, execute the following command on the monitored host to reconnect to it. - When using PuTTY as the SSH client plink command provided by PuTTY - When using OpenSSH (supplied with Windows Server 2019) as the SSH client ssh command provided by OpenSSH

-If the monitored host's prompt appears in subsequent connections without you having to enter any information, setup of the connection between the PFM RM host and the monitored host is completed.
+If the monitored host's prompt appears in subsequent connections without you having to enter any information, setup of the connection between the PFM - RM host and the monitored host is completed.
 From the monitored host's command prompt, execute the exit command to log out from the monitored host.